openfaas/faas-netes/README.md

 * Build and deploy the FaaS-netes microservice
 * Make calls to list the functions and invoke a function

+I'll give instructions for creating your cluster on a Mac with `minikube`, but you can also use `kubeadm` on Linux in the cloud by [following this tutorial](https://blog.alexellis.io/kubernetes-kubeadm-video/).

 **Create a cluster on Mac:**